Are Poppers Legal In Singapore?

 Back in the day, poppers that contained Amyl Nitrite were once regarded as a recreational high.
 The Amyl Nitrite content in these poppers were in fact a prescription only medicine, with the sole purpose of treating certain heart conditions.

-Amyl Nitrite is prescribed solely as a medicine, and rightfully fall under the purview of the county’s law and statutes under medicines and drugs.
+Amyl Nitrite was prescribed solely as a medicine, and rightfully fall under the purview of the county’s law and statutes under medicines and drugs.
 Inhaling such products without a prescription is a definite NO. You are not allowed to own these NOR perform the act of inhaling it without a valid doctors prescription.

 What About Pentyl/Iso Butyl/Isopropyl Nitrite Poppers?